-consultation procedure with the trade unions.
-Such consultation is therefore only mandatory prior to the execution of the definitive agreement through which the closing will occur:

-• in an asset deal, seller's covenant to either file a petition for the issuance by the competent tax agency of a document certifying all unpaid taxes related to the transferred going concern, or to provide its consent to the filing of the such petition by the buyer.
+- A buyer's covenant to timely carry out all activities necessary for the filing of the petition for antitrust clearance, if such clearance is required.
+This covenant is frequently combined with the seller's obligation to provide reasonable cooperation to the buyer and with the buyer's obligation to promptly notify the seller upon the granting or denying of the antitrust clearance. - In an asset deal, covenants of both parties to perform the required consultation procedure with the trade unions, which, according to Section 47 of the Law of 29 December 1990 (No. 428), must be commenced at least 25 days prior to entering into any binding agreement or the completion of any transaction which gives rise to the transfer of a going concern.
+In this regard, according to a communication by the Italian Welfare Minister dated 31 May 2001, the entering into of a preliminary agreement concerning the transfer of a going concern does not require the prior performance of the consultation procedure with trade unions.
+Such consultation is therefore only mandatory prior to the execution of the definitive agreement through which the closing will occur. - In an asset deal, a seller's covenant to either file a petition for the issuance by the competent tax agency of a document certifying all unpaid taxes related to the transferred going concern, or to provide its consent to the filing of such petition by the buyer.
 The filing of such petition is advisable in light of the fact that, according to Italian law, the buyer of a going concern is jointly and severally liable with the seller, up to the value of the concerned business assets, for all taxes related to the transferred going concern.
-The issuance of a certificate stating that no tax is due, or the non-issuance of the certificate within 40 days as from the filing of the petition, releases the buyer from such joint and several liability;
+The issuance of a certificate stating that no tax is due, or the non-issuance of the certificate within 40 days as from the filing of the petition, releases the buyer from such joint and several liability.

-(2) Post-closing Covenants
+4.3.2 Post-closing covenants